apertso/hpio/CODING_GUIDELINES.md

 ## Language Conventions

+These conventions apply to **the entire project**, including frontend (TypeScript/React), backend (TypeScript/Node.js), and mobile (Kotlin/Android).

 ### Code Comments and Documentation

 All code comments and inline documentation should be written in **Russian**.
 This includes:

 - Function and class docstring comments
 - Inline comments explaining complex logic
-- TypeScript interface and type descriptions
+- TypeScript/Kotlin interface and type descriptions
-- README files and documentation
+- Code-level documentation
 - Any developer-facing text in the code

+**Note**: External-facing documentation (README.md in the repository root, API documentation for third parties) may be in English for international accessibility.

 ### Log Messages

 All log messages should be written in **English**.
 This includes:

-- `logger.info()` messages
+- `logger.info()` / `Log.d()` messages
-- `logger.warn()` messages
+- `logger.warn()` / `Log.w()` messages
-- `logger.error()` messages
+- `logger.error()` / `Log.e()` messages
 - Console output messages
 - Error messages for monitoring and debugging systems
+- Exception messages and stack traces

-**Rationale**: Russian comments make the code more accessible to Russian-speaking developers, while English logs ensure compatibility with monitoring tools and international debugging standards.
+**Rationale**: Russian comments make the code more accessible to Russian-speaking developers working on this project, while English logs ensure compatibility with monitoring tools, international debugging standards, and make logs searchable using common technical terminology.

 ## Return Types